-53.a: A discount rate of 5.8% was used in the valuation.

-53.b: We assumed that contributions would be sufficient to fully fund the obligation over a period not to exceed 30 years.

-53.c: We used historic 30 year real rates of return for each asset class along with our assumed long-term inflation assumption to set the discount rate.
-We offset the expected investment return by investment expenses of 20 basis points.
+- 53.a: A discount rate of 5.8% was used in the valuation.
+The interest rate used in the prior valuation was 4.5%. - 53.b: We assumed that all contributions are from the employer. - 53.c: We used historic 20 year real rates of return for each asset class along with our assumed long-term inflation assumption to set the discount rate.
+We offset the expected investment return by investment expenses of 25 basis points. - 53.d: The interest assumption does not reflect a municipal bond rate. - 53.e: Not applicable. - 53.f: Following is the assumed asset allocation and assumed rate of return for each.

-53.d and 53.e.: Not applicable.

-53.f: Following is the assumed asset allocation and assumed rate of return for each.
+Futuris - Moderate Growth

-Percentage of Assumed
+Percentage Assumed

-Asset Class Portfolio Gross Return
+Asset Class of Portfolio Gross Return

-US Large Cap 40.0000 7.795

-US Small Cap 20.0000 7.795

-Long-Term Corporate Bonds 20.0000 5.295

-Long-Term Corporate Bonds 10.0000 5.295

-Short-Term Gov't Fixed 10.0000 3.250
+X All Fixed Income 55.0000 4.5000

+X Real Estate Investment Trusts 4.0000 7.5000

+X All Domestic Equities 22.0000 7.5000

+X All International Equities 19.0000 7.5000
-We looked at rolling periods of time for all asset

-reflect correlation between asset classes.
-That m class don't necessarily reflect the averages over the asset class for the portfolio average.
-We used time individually, but refle
+We looked at rolling periods of time for all asset classes in combination to appropriately reflect correlation between asset classes.
+That means that the average returns for any asset class don't necessarily reflect the averages over time individually, but reflect the return for the asset class for the portfolio average.
+We used geometric means.

+53.g: The following table shows the Net OPEB liability with a discount rate 1% higher and 1% lower than assumed in the valuation.

 Discount Rate Valuation Discount Rate

 1% Lower Discount Rate 1% Higher

-Net OPEB Liability \$32,319,099 \$29,363,467 \$26,721,769
+Net OPEB Liability \$30,550,165 \$27,677,622 \$25,107,802